Are the Formatt Hitech Firecrest Ultra filters worth it?

 After a discussion with the ever-helpful technical department over at Formatt Hitech, I can tell you this information on how they produce the Ultra filters…

-As a photographer I love to be in control of my equipment and treat every single piece of my equipment with both love and hate, we all know the more equipment you have in your exposure the greater the probability of imperfections in your final image.
+As a photographer I love to be in control of my equipment and treat every single piece of my gear with both love and hate, we all know the more equipment you have in your exposure the greater the probability of imperfections in your final image.
 So anything I use has to work and be a worthwhile investment.

 As I said earlier… we stand there with our camera, lens, tripod, filters and filter holder all costing anywhere from €1,000 to €10,000 for most of us and this little sliver of glass you purchased for €80.- to €190.- or so has a huge input into your image…